Everest Base Camp Trek - 8 Days

 You’ll learn to recognize and understand the significance of the Buddhist Chortens, prayer wheels, and prayer flags that can be found along the trail, and we’ll even visit the most important religious center in the region: Tengboche Monastery.

-Best Time of Year for Everest Trek 8-Day
+Best Time of Year for Everest Trek

 Other trekkers might prefer to undertake the EBC during the autumn season, between September and November.
 This is perhaps the best time of year for crisp days and clear mountain views.
 Of course, winter treks are also possible; while temperatures can be cold and trails can be packed with snow, there is an undeniable appeal to enjoying the trip without a crowd.

-Everest Base Camp Hike 8 Days Difficulty
+Everest Base Camp Hike Difficulty

 Walking, running, and other forms of cardiovascular exercise are great ways to prepare for the opportunity to cross Mt.
 Everest from your bucket list.
-An expert guide from Alpine Ramble Treks will also be assigned to watch over you, monitor your progress and condition, and shepherd you safely all the way from Luka to Everest Base Camp—and back again.
+An expert guide from Alpine Ramble Treks will also be assigned to watch over you, monitor your progress and condition, and shepherd you safely from Luka to Everest Base Camp—and back again.

 EBC trip Alternative options